Vibronic states and their effect on the temperature and strain dependence of silicon-vacancy qubits in 4H silicon carbide: Results and discussion

 \subsection{Polaronic spectrum in the excited state of V1 and V2 centers}

+We calculate the excited state relaxed structures using constrained occupation of the Kohn-Sham levels ($\Delta$SCF method), therefore the optical excitation is straightforwardly described by promoting an electron to an unoccupied Kohn-Sham level.
 The calculated ZPL energies of the $^{4}A_{2}\rightarrow {^{4}A_{2}}$ optical transition for V1 and V2 centers are 1.450~eV and 1.385~eV, respectively, are in good agreement with experimental values.
 However, we found the second electronic excitation ($^{4}A_{2}\rightarrow {^{4}E}$) at much larger energies, 1.792~eV and 1.953~eV, respectively.
 The pure electronic excitation cannot account for the observed V1$^\prime$ in the PL spectrum.
 We concluded that the observed V1$^\prime$ state should belong to a polaronic excited state with a mixed electronic character of $^{4}A_{2}$ and $^{4}E$.
 In the following, we explore the polaronic spectrum and the vibronic mixing in these quantum bit defects to predict their magneto-optical properties as a function of temperature and strain.

-We calculated the parameters in Eq.~\eqref{Hamiltonian} with DFT methods using a model of silicon-vacancy center in quasi-$\text{T}_{\text{d}}$ symmetry.
+We calculated the parameters in Eq.~\eqref{Hamiltonian} with HSE06 DFT methods using a model of silicon-vacancy center in quasi-$\text{T}_{\text{d}}$ symmetry.
 As the Jahn-Teller effect originates from the occupational instability of degenerate orbitals, we can relax the system to the high symmetry configuration by "smearing" the electronic occupation of the $a_{1}$ and $e$ Kohn-Sham levels corresponding to the $t_{2}$ level.
+The smearing eliminates the origin of symmetry breaking, thus orbital and geometric relaxation leads to the high symmetry configuration.
 This is done by restricting equal occupation of $v$ and $e$ orbitals at $\frac{1}{3}$ in the spin minority channel.
 Full self-consistent solution and structural relaxation of this constraint occupation of orbitals results in the spin quartet excited state with quasi-$\text{T}_{\text{d}}$ geometry and wavefunctions.
 The remaining Kohn-Sham level splitting of $v$ and $e$ orbitals in this quasi-$\text{T}_{\text{d}}$ configuration is attributed to the $\delta$ crystal field splitting.
 Jahn-Teller instability of this excited state results in a symmetry breaking of quasi-$\text{T}_{\text{d}}$ which leads to the two $\text{C}_{3\text{v}}$ branches that correspond to the $^{4}A_{2}$ and $^{4}E$ excited state adiabatic potential energy surfaces (APES).
-The Jahn-Teller parameters for V1 and V2 centers were calculated from the APES corresponding to quasi-$\text{T}_{\text{d}}\rightarrow \text{C}_{3\text{v}}$ distortion (see Table~\ref{tab:JTpar}).